University-of-Toronto-Schools/elevens-2023-assignment-template/README.md

     * getters for the instance variables (these should be called `getRank` and `getSuit`);
     * a method called `matches` that takes one parameter of type `Card` called `other` and returns `true` if `this` and `other` represent the same card.
 4)	When you are done, check that it complies correctly and compare with someone else.
 Note any differences and similarities between your solutions.
-5)	Create several objects in your workspace:
+5)  <a name="test1" />Create several objects in your workspace:
     * create two objects that are identical (same rank and suit)
     * create another object that has the same rank, but different suit.
     * create another object that has the same suit as the two identical cards, but a different rank.
+    * run the `matches` method and make sure that it gives the desired result

 ## Activity 2: Improving the Card class with `enum`